build-on-aws/content/tutorials/build-your-own-translator-app-in-less-30-min/index.md

 ### Test and inspect the bot you have created so far follow the instructions in [this link](https://docs.aws.amazon.com/lexv2/latest/dg/test-bot.html).

-## Part 4 - Build the interface between the backend and the frontend.
+## Part 4 - Build the Interface Between the Backend and the Frontend

 The interaction from backend to frontend will be handled through specific states called [Dialog Action](https://docs.aws.amazon.com/lex/latest/dg/API_runtime_DialogAction.html).
 It refers to the next action that the bot must perform in its interaction with the user.
 Possible values are: